CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Management.md

    - **Behaviors - Discover branches - Strategy:** Exclude branches that are also filed as PRs

-   - **Behaviors - Discover pull requests from origin - Strategy:** Merging the pull request with the current target branch revision
+   - **Behaviors - Discover pull requests from origin - Strategy:** The current pull request revision

-   - **Behaviors - Discover pull requests from forks - Strategy:** Merging the pull request with the current target branch revision
+   - **Behaviors - Discover pull requests from forks - Strategy:** The current pull request revision

    - **Behaviors - Discover pull requests from forks - Trust:** From users with Admin or Write permission